AbhaySingh989/AI_Headshot_Generator/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/15J7qQsT9m0bubepaKm7p2a8Wc4fuDkc_
+View the app in AI Studio: https://ai.studio/apps/drive/15J7qQsT9m0bubepaKm7p2a8Wc4fuDkc_

 ### Prerequisites